+RICARDO MENDES GRANDE

+UNIVERSITY OF SÃO PAULO - BRAZIL

+RICARDOMGRANDE@BOL.COM.BR

-RICARDO MENDES GRANDE UNIVERSITY OF SÃO PAULO - BRAZIL RICARDOMGRANDE@BOL.COM.BR On the Feynman's quantum art of solving difficult problems by drawing simple pictures
+On the Feynman's quantum art of solving difficult mathematical problems by drawing simple pictures

-As it's well known by physicists it's possible to analyze (sometimes, to solve) some physical problems formulated in some mathematical language by drawing a special kind of diagrams called Feynman diagrams.
+As it's well known by physicists ([5], p.
+156) it's possible to analyze (sometimes, to solve) some physical problems formulated in some mathematical language by drawing a special kind of diagrams called Feynman diagrams.
 In this lecture we are going to try to explain why it's possible to study some of those advanced physical problems only by drawing some special kind of pictures.
-Our analysis will be guided by Feynman's views on non-relativistic quantum mechanics and on quantum electrodynamics (Feynman, 1942, 1949, 1950).
-Our studies were inspired by da Silva's structural approach (da Silva, 2010) to the philosophy of mathematics we once applied (Grande, 2011) to analyze the applicability of mathematics to quantum mechanics.
+Our analysis will be guided by Feynmans views on non-relativistic quantum mechanics and on quantum electrodynamics [1,2,3].
+Our studies were inspired by da Silva's structural approach [6] to the philosophy of mathematics we once applied [4] to analyze the applicability of mathematics to quantum mechanics.